UBC-MOAD/docs/python_packaging/pkg_structure.rst

 :file:`.readthedocs.yaml` File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For packages that use https://readthedocs.org/ to render and host their documentation, we include a :file:`.readthedocs.yaml` file in the top-level directory (the file name and location are stipulated by readthedocs).
+For packages that use the `readthedocs service`_ to render and host their documentation, we include a :file:`.readthedocs.yaml` file in the top-level directory (the file name and location are stipulated by readthedocs).
 That file `declares the features of the environment`_ that we want readthedocs to use to build our docs,